St. John Could Get Electricity Turned Back On, 6 Weeks After Hurricane Irma

 Water

-The entire Virgin Islands territory remains under a boil water advisory.
+The entire Virgin Islands territory remains under a boil-water advisory.
 The WAPA utility tells residents, "Don't use water straight from the tap to drink, brush your teeth, wash and prepare food, make ice, or prepare baby formula."

 People who don't have bottled water should either boil water for at least one minute or disinfect their water using drops of bleach, the utility says.